-Upgrading to a good quality pair of headphones will make a real difference when listening to your music.
-Our expert guide will help you find out which headphones are best for you.
+Upgrading to a good-quality pair of headphones will make a real difference when listening to your music.
+Find out which headphones are best for you.

-There are a huge variety of headphones available from a number of brands, such as Beats by Dre, Sony and Sennheiser.
-Some are great for listening to music at home, whereas smaller, more portable models keep you listening in comfort while on the go.
+There's a huge variety of headphones available.
+Some are great for listening to music at home, whereas smaller, more portable models will let you listen in comfort when you're on the go.

-Each set of headphones vary in the range of features they offer – from noise cancellation and wireless connectivity, to in-line remote controls and mobile phone functionality.
+The range of features you can expect varies from model to model – from noise cancellation and wireless connectivity, to in-line remote controls and weather resistance.

-The best headphones sound great, are comfortable for long periods and should stand the test of time.
-Read on to find out the key factors to look out for, or take a look at our Best Buy headphone reviews, to discover the models that Which? recommends.
+The best headphones sound great, are comfortable for long periods, and should stand the test of time.
+Read on or watch our video above to find out the key factors to look out for.

 What makes a good set of headphones?